-Firewalls are network security tools that create a barrier between internal assets and the external internet.
-Firewalls filter traffic, admitting approved data packets while excluding malicious traffic.
-They also help with access control by approving verified identities and keeping out everyone else.
+A firewall is a network security tool that creates a barrier between internal assets and the external internet.
+A firewall filters traffic, admitting approved data packets while excluding malicious traffic.
+It also helps with access control by approving verified identities and keeping out everyone else.

 Every organization should protect its applications and data with a robust firewall.
 But how does a firewall work, and what are the different ways that firewalls filter traffic?